 Suppliers are constantly being challenged to improve their sales performance while keeping supply chain costs low.
 Walmart sets up performance guidelines for its suppliers through initiatives like OTIF and SQEP to improve product flow and prevent inventory issues.
 Aside from just meeting a retailer’s performance standards, there are other ways suppliers can work to boost their item performance and grow sales.

 One of the metrics suppliers use is calculating AUR.
 By determining the AUR for an item, suppliers have the ability to not only improve performance at the shelf but also to develop a better selling strategy to grow revenue and better understand shopper habits.

 What Is Average Unit Retail?

-Average Unit Retail (AUR) is the average selling price of an item.
+AUR (Average Unit Retail) is the average selling price of an item within a specific period.
 It is calculated by dividing the total sales in dollars by the number of items sold and is often used to compare sales across different departments or categories.

 As a supplier, having a good understanding of the AUR for your item is especially important when determining your pricing strategy for Walmart and other retail partners.

 Why Is AUR Important?